kbpontius/iOSComposeAnimation/README.md

 # iOSComposeAnimation
-Leveraging UIPresentationController, this animation which mimics the iOS Mail app's compose animation.
+Leveraging UIPresentationController, this animation mimics the iOS Mail app's compose animation.

 You can find the original code for this project in a great tutorial by Sam Davies: https://www.shinobicontrols.com/blog/posts/2014/09/04/ios8-day-by-day-day-24-presentation-controllers